micahnotscottish/TerminalSnakeGame/README.md

 # TerminalSnakeGame

-This is a Snake game that runs in the terminal, and saves high-scores.
+This is a Snake game that runs in the terminal and saves scores and high-scores.

 To Run:
 - Option 1: Download the Visual Studio solution and run it through Visual Studio